When you join one of our trips, we want you to have peace of mind. In response to COVID-19, we’ve:

 This trip will require some physical activity.
 Travelers should be comfortable hiking between two and five miles per day, often in unmarked sections of the valley, and sometimes involving bushwhacking.
 You'll need sturdy hiking boots as well as protective clothing to prevent cuts and scratches to your arms and legs.
 We'll also be spending extended time in the forest after dark with headlamps and flashlights.

 We'll be staying in spacious, shared chalets at the Silver City Resort in Sequoia National Park.
-Single travelers should be prepared to share a room with two twin beds with another traveler of the same gender, depending on the composition of the group.
+Solo travelers should be prepared to share a room with two twin beds with another traveler of the same gender, depending on the composition of the group.
 Pairs traveling together will stay in shared rooms outfitted with queen beds.
 Each chalet has one bathroom and will accommodate six travelers.

 You’ll be in close proximity to, or in contact with, insects and arthropods.
 Your researcher-guides are trained in handling these creatures, and they’ll help you learn how to approach the bees we’ll be observing and tracking.
 However, this trip isn’t recommended if you have a severe allergy to bee venom.
 It’s also important that you not touch the bioluminescent millipedes, which secrete cyanide.

 Note that much of our trip takes place between 6,600 and 7,200 feet (2,012 to 2,195 meters), which can make activity more physically demanding.
 Altitude affects some more than others; if you’re sensitive to altitude, we encourage you to arrive a day or two early to acclimate.

 A portion of the proceeds from this trip will be donated to The Woodard Lab, a research laboratory studying the impact of habitat degradation on bumble bee health in addition to studying broadly how conservation issues affect the ecology and evolution of organisms.
 By engaging in citizen science, your time spent tracking bees alongside researchers directly contributes to their work.
 Additionally, by sharing your experience with friends and family, you can help spread the word about bees' crucial—and threatened—role in our environment and food systems.